How do hackers hack a bank account and how to protect themselves?

 The apps are usually not disguised as an official banking app, but are rather unrelated to banking apps that contain trojans.
 As soon as you install the app, the Trojan starts searching for banking apps on your computer/smartphone.

 When the hacker detects the opening of a banking application, it brings up a window that looks like the one you just launched.
-If done correctly, you will not notice the change and enter your credentials in the fake login tab.
+If done correctly, you will not notice the change and will enter your credentials in the fake login tab.

 How to protect yourself?